Gloria-Mwamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x,o+r script that allocates executuon rights to group and owner while allocating reading rights to others chmod ugo+x hello script to allocate execution rights to owner  others and group chmod 007 hello script denies all permission to group and owner but allocates all permission to others
+chmod ug+x,o+r script that allocates executuon rights to group and owner while allocating reading rights to others chmod ugo+x hello script to allocate execution rights to owner  others and group chmod 007 hello script denies all permission to group and owner but allocates all permission to others chmod 753 script for John Doe set the mode